 However, flood insurance policies can be tricky to understand.
 Knowing the differences in coverages with home and flood policies is essential for being perfectly insured to your situation.
 Call Daniel & James Bentson today to explore all your insurance options.

 While a flood insurance plan covers your home’s structure and personal property from damage caused by floods; there are very specific rules and conditions that determine what the insurance provides.

 Flood insurance provides coverage for your home and its foundation, electrical and plumbing systems, furnaces, water heaters, kitchen appliances, cabinets, and more.
 However, it is unable to cover cars, trees, plants, wells, septic systems, walkways, decks, patios, fences, swimming pools, etc.

 To ensure that you know what in your home and property is protected from flood-related damages, talk to Daniel & James Bentson to get the details you need to know.

 How Flood Insurance Claims Work

 In the event of a loss, you will contact your insurance carrier and make a claim.
 The company will then contract a claims adjuster who will visit your property to assess the damage/loss/injury.
-After the claim is fully processed and approved, the company will pay your claim minus the deductible you selected at the time of the purchase of the policy.
+Once the claim is fully ready, the company will pay also your claim minus the deductible you selected at the time of the purchase of the policy.

 Choosing a Flood Insurance Policy